 A quorum of stockholders is necessary to hold a valid meeting.
 A quorum will be present if the holders of a majority in voting power of the shares of common stock issued and outstanding and entitled to vote are present in person, or by remote communication, if applicable, or represented by proxy at the Annual Meeting.
-On the Record Date, there were 42,907,149 shares outstanding and entitled to vote.
-Accordingly, 21,453,575 shares must be represented by stockholders present at the Annual Meeting or by proxy to have a quorum.
+Shares are considered present "in person" if voted by the holder of those shares during the Annual Meeting or by proxy.
+On the Record Date, there were 49,025,254 shares outstanding and entitled to vote.
+Accordingly, 24,512,628 shares must be represented by stockholders present at the Annual Meeting or by proxy to have a quorum.

 Your shares will be counted toward the quorum only if you submit a valid proxy or vote at the Annual Meeting.
 Abstentions and broker non-votes will be counted toward the quorum requirement.
-If there is no quorum, either the chair of the Annual Meeting or a majority in voting power of the stockholders entitled to vote at the Annual Meeting, present in person, or by remote communication, if applicable, or represented by proxy, may adjourn the Annual Meeting to another time or place.
+If there is no quorum, either the Chair of the Annual Meeting or a majority in voting power of the stockholders entitled to vote at the Annual Meeting, present in person, or by remote communication, if applicable, or represented by proxy, may adjourn the Annual Meeting to another time or place.